FlemmingBehrend/links/StringCalculatorKata.md

 2. Allow the Add method to handle an unknown amount of numbers
 3. Allow the Add method to handle new lines between numbers (instead of commas).
   1. the following input is ok:  `“1\n2,3”`  (will equal 6)
-  2. the following input is NOT ok:  `“1,\n”` (not need to prove it - just clarifying)
 4. Support different delimiters
   1. to change a delimiter, the beginning of the string will contain a separate line that looks like this:   `“//[delimiter]\n[numbers…]”` for example `“//;\n1;2”` should return three where the default delimiter is ‘;’ .
-  2. the first line is optional. all existing scenarios should still be supported
+  2. the first line is optional. all existing tests should still be pass
 5. Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.if there are multiple negatives, show all of them in the exception message
 ***stop here if you are a beginner.
 Continue if you can finish the steps so far in less than 30 minutes.***